kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/MovingdatafromAzureSQLtoLakehouse.md

 <img src='/Assests/Media/SelectDataSource.gif' width='900' height='350'>

 4. Select the tables you wish to load
+> :warning: **Warning:** Ensure you only select the tables and not the views you previous created.
 5. Select the Lakehouse you created in Fabric.</br> :grey_exclamation: **Hint** In this example we are using **'RetailTestLakehouse'**.
  <img src='/Assests/Media/SelectLakehouseDestination.gif' width='900' height='350'>

+6. Once the data warehouse is selected select Load to new tables option.
+7. The wizard will create the destination tables with the same name.
+You can preview each table if required.</br> :grey_exclamation: **Hint** You need not wait for all the tables to be previewed.
+Click Next.
+8. Leave the default *'Settings'* page as is and proceed.
+9. You should be able to see the entire flow.
+Ensure you verify the connections and credentials

 ### Step 5